JacobKustra/cs-665-assignment-project/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - My program is very flexible as when adding new object types, most of the functionality has been kept separate so once the change is made in the appropriate class/new class, everything should function as expected.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - I believe my code was implemented in a way that makes it easy to maintain and read as my application is laid out nicely with well named classes that have broken down individual actions the application needs to take in different classes, making it so that if there are any changes that would need to occur, they can be easily found where to make the change and have it work as expected since it is less coupled.
+Along with this, should there be a need to add in a different method of generating words for the program to use, it will be easy to implement the WordGenerator.java interface into a class that contains the new functionality.

 - Describe how you have avoided duplicated code and why it is important.
+  - I avoided duplicated code by utilizing design patterns such as the separate interface design pattern and by pulling methods used by multiple classes out into their own class to easily be called.
+I did this with Messages.java which contains common messaging that goes out to the user throughout multiple classes.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - In my project, I implemented two design patterns, the first being the separate interface design pattern, which was not talked about in class, and the singleton design pattern.
+I used the separate interface design pattern to create two packages, the customerTouchTypingInterface and the separate interface.
+The customerTouchTypingInterface has access to the WordGenerator.java interface while the separate package contains WordGen.java which implements it.
+This is useful for a number of reasons with the first of which being future-proofing the implementation as any changes made to the codes implementation will not be impacting the users directly since they can't see the direct implementation of it.
+Additionally, it allows for the option for the implementation to be done in such a way that allows multiple different classes to implement it, all which can function differently based on need without the client knowing.
+  - Then I used the singleton design pattern within my TouchTypingProgramInterface.java class, which essentially controls how the whole program is run to ensure there can only be one instance of it, thus preventing overloading the system and stopping the customer from running into issues by trying to create more than one.